jamatarmusic/GENajam/README.md

 # Instructions

 There is a folder of sample TFI files that you can test by loading them to the root of an SD card.
 Load the TFI samples under the TFI folder in this GITHUB to the root of an SD card formatted for Arduino.
-You can currently load 64 files maximum.
+You can currently load a maximum of 999 files.

 You can find more TFI files here: https://little-scale.blogspot.com/2013/02/all-sega-genesis-mega-drive-tfi.html